1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 1874 Catherine Burns' Scottish birth record

-Linton Cemetery - the Chesrown Grave
+Linton Cemetery - the Chesrown family plot marker.

 1967 Catherine Burns' death certificate

-The life story of Catherine Burns and Frank Chesrown
+A short life story of Catherine Burns and Frank Chesrown

 1890 photo of Frank Chesrown and a group from Winona